ma-ha/rest-web-ui/html/modules/pong-navbar/README.md

 You can use <code>page_name</code> alternatively to identify pages for tabs -- if page_mode is set to php.

+Optional `"info":"text"` can be given for each navigation.

 ## Usage with embedded configuration
 Example: